AraHaan/DecoraterBot-Plugins/Commands.md

 | ``::mute <mention>``	| Mutes an user mentioned for a certain amount of time.
 Requires a role named ``Muted`` to work.
 (Does not work yet) |
 | ``::clear``	| Clears all messages from bot within a 100 message limit.	|

+> *WARNING!!!
+On this branch the bot is not able to use the voice commands as they need an complete rewrite.
+So if you try using them the bot wont do anything then.*

 |   	| Plugin Commands (plugins/voice.py)	|
 |:--------------------------------------------:	|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:	|
 | ``::JoinVoiceChannel``	| Allows the bot to Join a Voice Channel.
 (You must be in a Voice Channel for it to work)	|